-Dead Medium Productions, founded in 2009, is an independent producer of drama and documentary.
+Dead Medium Productions, founded in 2009, is an independent producer of radio drama and documentary.
 We have released numerous radio and podcast series, including several Sound and Vision funded series and one off documentaries.
 Dead Medium is a member of AIRPI, the Association of Independent Radio Producers of Ireland.
 We have produced programmes for Newstalk, RTE Lyric FM, Radiomade, Dublin City FM, and Near FM.

 Reviews for ‘The Wall in the Mind‘